jcurve/ruby/README.md

 ## Naming

+Business entities should have a descriptive name, support classes should be named for what they operate on and what they do, regardless of any name-spacing we might have.

 ### Naming nested classes

 * <a name="naming-nested-classes"></a>If a class is nested under a module which represents a certain functionality, include the name of the module at the end of each class.